EngrAhsanAli/MeteorDDP/README.md

 When passing parameters to a server method, the parameters object must be serializable with **NSJSONSerialization**

 #### Simple in-memory persistence
-SwiftDDP includes a class called MeteorCollection that provides simple, ephemeral dictionary backed persistence.
+MeteorDDP includes a class called MeteorCollection that provides simple, ephemeral dictionary backed persistence.
 MeteorCollection stores objects subclassed from MeteorDocument.
 Creating a collection is as simple as:

 ```swift
 class List: MeteorDocument {